What is Carboxy Therapy?

 - Results 2 weeks*

 The first step is to book a complimentary consultation with one of our highly experienced EF MEDISPA Treatment Coordinators.
 Your full medical history will be taken and the treatment will be explained thoroughly.
 If you decide to proceed with Carboxy Therapy your next appointment with one of our Practitioners will be booked before you leave the clinic.

 During your appointment with the Practitioner you will have the chance to discuss the treatment in more detail and have any of your outstanding queries answered.
 Your Practitioner will assess the areas you want to treat and suggest the number of treatments that you need to have to eliminate stretch marks.

 Carboxy Therapy is a simple non-invasive process that involves injections of carbon dioxide gas into the problematic areas.
 The duration of the treatment depends on the areas to be treated and is going to be assessed by your Practitioner.

 There is no downtime as it is a non-invasive treatment.
 Your Practitioner will assess the number of treatments you require for optimum results, but usually we recommend a minimum of 6 treatments of each therapy.

 What is Carboxy Therapy and how does it work?

-Carboxy Therapy is the administration of CO2 gas in the body.
 Scars, stretch marks, dark circles and cellulite are believed to be partly caused by poor blood-flow to the specific body area.
 By injecting a small amount of carbon dioxide gas into the problematic areas, we are tricking the body into increasing the oxygen flow to the area by compelling the red blood cells to pick up the excess CO2 injected and send it to the lungs for exhalation.
-In addition Carboxy Therapy enhances the production of new collagen, enabling the restoration of the skin damage.
+In addition, Carboxy Therapy enhances the production of new collagen, enabling the restoration of the skin damage.

 Is Carboxy Therapy safe?